 Applying gamified elements to a learning solution can tap into some human engagement senses such as, achievement, improvement and perhaps a bit of healthy competition.
 At a simple level, it may be applying points-scoring and leaderboards to help motivate employees.
 It can also mean using game mechanics, such as spaced repetition to enhance mastery, or time-bound activities to heighten attention and focus.

 Why use gamification features?

-But should serious learning providers and employers really be providing game design elements to corporate training?
-After all, making learning more ‘fun’ and ‘engaging’ does not necessarily lead to better performance on the job, so why do it?
+But should serious learning providers and employers really be providing game design elements to corporate training programs?
+After all, making the learning process more ‘fun’ and ‘engaging’ does not necessarily lead to better performance on the job, so why do it?

 According to HR Technologist.com, the answer lies, at least in part, in the need to modernise workplaces and take advantage of new technologies.